 The story...

-I experienced a wonderful day in my church community yesterday.
+I experienced a wonderful day in my church community.
 Why?
-It may be that I, and my partner, were prepared for our role, leading children's worship, where we learned about goodness and worked out our faith together.
-It might've also been the old friends that I met - one needed help and asked for it, one sincerely thanked me, one reminisced about one who left us years ago, and others readily accepted heartfelt thankfulness for their service.
-I met four new people, while sharing a meal together, and the balanced conversation seemed to show genuine interest and caring amongst the full group.
+It may be that I, and my partner, were prepared for our role as children's leaders.
+We led worship, learned about goodness, and worked out our faith together.
+It might've also been the old friends that I met - one needed help and asked for it, one sincerely offered thanks, one reminisced about one who left us years ago, and others readily accepted heartfelt thankfulness messages.
+I met four new people, while sharing a meal together, and the balanced conversation seemed to show genuine interest and kindness.

-My worship service was with kids instead of grownups.
-We laughed, told stories about our lives, participated in the learning, clapped and interjected praise into the worship clapping activity.
-We heard a wonderful story that God shared with us - being a good neighbor.
+Worship time was with kids rather than grownups.
+We laughed, told stories about our lives, participated in the learning, clapped, and interjected praise too.
+We heard a wonderful bible story about being a good neighbor.
 The group included people who were different from most of us - that felt good.
 We ended the time doing an art project alongside each other.
-We sat side by side, brushing shoulders and elbows, while we turned our blank piece of paper into something that kind of matched what was our imagination.
-Finally we broke our assembly and pulled away from our togetherness - I looked back and thought "that's the way I want to live."
+We sat side by side, brushing shoulders and elbows, while we turned our blank piece of paper into something that kind of matched our imagination.
+Finally we broke our assembly and pulled away from togetherness - I looked back and thought "that's the way I want to live."

 Might the only church in town be more like that?
 Hmm...